 Rotary Nozzles & Rotators:

-A new type of miniature rotor has been introduced in recent years and have become extremely popular.
+A new type of miniature rotors has been introduced in recent years and have become extremely popular.
 These are often called rotary nozzles or rotator nozzles.
 The first brand on the market was called the “MP Rotator”, and several other similar products quickly became available from other companies.
-Most manufacturers classify these as a “spray heads” in their catalogs.
+Most manufacturers classify these as “spray heads” in their catalogs.
 They are called rotary nozzles because they are a very small rotor that is the same size as the standard nozzle on a spray-type sprinkler.
 Thus they fit onto the smaller, and less expensive, spray head pop-up bodies.
 Rotary/rotator nozzles are more efficient than traditional spray heads because they produce less “mist” that evaporates before it reaches the ground.
 Thus they are often promoted for use in place of standard spray heads by water conservation agencies.

 These rotary nozzles have a radius generally between 15 and 35 feet*.
 The exact distance depends on the model.
 They all use multiple streams of water that rotate around the nozzle and look like rotating spider legs.